 Thus, we fix a non-\Tdiv sequence $(\phi_i \co G \to \Gamma_i)$ defining an $\Mgen$--limit group $L$.
 The $G$--actions on the trees associated to the $\Gamma_i$ converge to an $L$--action on a (simplicial) tree, inducing the {\em geometric decomposition} of $L$ (Definition~\ref{def:gd}).
 A key set of subgroups are \emph{stably parabolic} subgroups (Definition~\ref{def:stably para}).
 These are abelian (Lemma~\ref{l:sp abelian}) and edge groups of the geometric decomposition are stably parabolic.
 The following is proved in Section~\ref{s:geo decomp}.

-\begin{restatable}{theorem}{fingenedges} Let $L$ be an $\Mgen$--limit group defined by a non--\Tdiv sequence $(\phi_i)$ and suppose the edge groups of the geometric decomposition of $L$ (wrt $(\phi_i)$) are finitely generated.
+\begin{restatable}{theorem}{fingenedges} Let $L$ be an $\Mgen$--limit group defined by a non--\Tdiv sequence $(\phi_i)$ and suppose the edge groups of the geometric decomposition of $L$ with respect to $(\phi_i)$ are finitely generated.
 Then $(\phi_i)$ $\omega$--factors through the limit. \end{restatable}

 At this point, the following result (together with Theorems \ref{t:reduction}, \ref{t:GH} and \ref{t:fingenedges}) completes the proof of Theorem~\ref{t:main}.